Trismegiste/Are-Php-Traits-Good-Or-Evil/README.md

 ## Trait : the bad part

-One must understand the major flaw with trait : using a trait don't change the type of that object.
+One must understand the major flaw with trait : unlike multiple inheritance, using a trait don't change the type of that object.
 If you add traits in many classes, it's like copy-pasting the same code in many places without changing the interface of these classes.
 This is a generator of hidden coupling and you're doomed to, one day, break the Liskov Substitution Principle like this :